-As founder of Apex Securities, Inc., a municipal finance firm acquired by Rice Financial in 1998, Rodney Ellis is actively involved in the financing and marketing activities of Rice Financial Products Company.
-He is also vice-chair of The Tagos Group, a minority-owned firm providing business consulting, business services and business products to Fortune 500 companies.
+Rodney Ellis was the founder of Apex Securities, Inc., a municipal finance firm acquired by Rice Financial in 1998.
+He is a partner at Rice Financial.
+Mr. Ellis is also Vice Chairman of The Tagos Group, a minority-owned firm providing business consulting, business services and business products to Fortune 500 companies.
 He is currently serving out his sixth term in the Texas State Senate.
 Senator Ellis has a diverse background in international finance and played an important role as advisor to the Mexican government in the ratification of the NAFTA Treaty.
 He was successful in bringing a strategic partner to Telkom South Africa and has helped equity partners in telecommunications projects throughout Africa.

 Over his 18-year tenure as a Texas State Senator, Senator Ellis has earned praise as a legislative leader on economic development, education, civil rights, tax cuts, criminal justice and workforce development issues.
 He serves as chairman of the Senate Committee on Government Organization, which looks at ways to improve the efficiency of Texas state government.
 In former positions, Senator Ellis was a legislative assistant to former Texas Lieutenant Governor Bill Hobby, general counsel to former Texas Railroad Commissioner Buddy Temple, and administrative assistant to the late Texas Congressman, Mickey Leland.